A passive Python syntax checker

 Why did you fork pyflakes?

 Pyflakes was a great project, and introduced a great approach for quickly checking for Python coding errors.
 I am very grateful to the original creators.
-However, I feel over the last year it has become stagnate, without a clear vision and someone willing to take true ownership of the project.
+However, I feel over the last year it has become stagnant, without a clear vision and someone willing to take true ownership of the project.
 While I know it is in no way intentional, critical failures have stayed open, despite perfectly complete and valid pull-requests open, without so much as an acknowledgement from the maintainer.
 As I genuinely believe open source projects need constant improvement (releasing early and often), I decided to start this project and look for as much input as possible from the Python community.
 I’m hoping together we can build an even more awesome code checker!

 Note: the maintainer of pyflakes has been added as a contributer to frosted.

 Frosted is a homage to the original pyflakes creator Phil Frost.

 Thanks and I hope you enjoy the new Frosted pyflakes!

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size frosted-1.4.0-py2.py3-none-any.whl (49.2 kB)||File type Wheel||Python version 2.7||Upload date||Hashes View|

 |Filename, size frosted-1.4.0.tar.gz (35.4 kB)||File type Source||Python version None||Upload date||Hashes View|